JvanKatwijk/terminal-DAB-xxx/README.md

 -------------------------------------------------------------------------
 dab-xxx-cli:
-two command line versions of a dab decoder  (with slides)
+two command line versions of a dab decoder  (with slides and service selection)
 -------------------------------------------------------------------------

 ![dab-cmdline](/dab-cli-curses.png?raw=true)